The Ultimate Gitleaks Guide

 Please confirm that you have completed the following:

-- [ ] Ran `gitleaks detect` and resolved all findings
+- [ ] Ran `gitleaks git` and resolved all findings

 - [ ] No secrets or credentials are being committed